linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

 In a micro-kernel architecture the kernel contains just enough code that allows for message passing between different running processes.
-Practically that means implement the scheduler and an IPC mechanism in the kernel, as well as basic memory management to setup the protection between applications and services.
+Practically that means implementing the scheduler and an IPC mechanism in the kernel, as well as basic memory management to setup the protection between applications and services.